Moxetumomab Pasudotox for Advanced Hairy Cell Leukemia

 Experimental: Arm A

-Patients will receive 40mcg/kg Moxetumomab Pasudotox IV over 30 minutes on days 1, 3, 5 of each 28 day cycle until CR, PD, initiation of alternate therapy or unacceptable toxicity.
-There is no maximum duration of therapy on this protocol.
+Patients will receive Moxetumomab Pasudotox IV over 30 minutes on days 1, 3, 5 of each 28 day cycle for a maximum of 6 cycles or until disease progression, unacceptable toxivity, initiation of alternate therapy or documented CR.

-Please refer to this study by its ClinicalTrials.gov identifier: NCT01829711
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT01829711